BearAlliance/danger-plugin-rally/README.md

 Default: `false`

-Fails if story or defect numbers mentioned in the commit header, rather than the body.
+Fails if story, task, or defect numbers mentioned in the commit header, rather than the body.

 ##### domain
 Type: `String`